-The One Card identification card is a photo ID that serves a variety of purposes: vending, bookstore purchases, meal plan, library card and building access control.
-It is expected that all students, faculty and staff obtain a One Card.
+The One Card identification card is a photo ID that serves a variety of purposes: bookstore purchases, meal plan, library card, and building access control.
+All students, faculty and staff are expected to obtain a One Card.
 The card should be prominently displayed while on campus or presented upon request from a University official.

-ID cards are issued at the One Card office located in Nazareth Hall room #7.
+ID cards are issued at the One Card office located in Villa Maria Hall, Suite 30, Office 34.
 New students may obtain an ID card at no charge.
 Lost, damaged, or replacement cards can be obtained for a fee.
-Hours of operation are posted on the web, MyIU portal, and outside the One Card Office.
-To obtain an ID you will need the following information;
+Hours of operation are posted on the web, MyIU portal, and at the One Card Office.
+To obtain an ID you will need the following information: